Director

 There are some liberties taken in this movie.
 For instance, exorcists go through a period of preparation that normally involves prayer and penance before conducting an exorcism.
 And Fr.
 Karras expresses doubts about his faith after suffering the loss of his mother.
 He doesn't seem like he'd be fit to conduct an exorcism with his mental and spiritual state being what it is.

 But, again from a story-telling point of view, movies need room for character development.
 The two priests fight and expel the devil by the power of Christ.
 The devil doesn't go out calmly.
-His exits come with kicking and profanity on his part.
+His exit come with kicking and profanity on his part.
 And that's what happens here.

 Like any Hollywood production, "The Exorcist" has its share of artistic liberties which is to be expected.
 After all, the primary purpose of most, if not all, movies is to entertain.
-Even movies meant to educate and inform, still need to be entertaining above everything else, whether that movie is "The Passion of the Christ" or "Pee-Wee's Big Adventure."
+Even movies meant to educate and inform still need to be entertaining above everything else, whether that movie is "The Passion of the Christ" or "Pee-Wee's Big Adventure."

 Blatty's novel, by the way, helps explain and clarify some of the scenes and situations in the movie "The Exorcist" that never made complete sense to me.
 For instance, I never understood what or to whom Regan was referring to during the scene when Chris is throwing a fancy party and Regan wanders down from her bedroom, stares at one of the party guests and says, "You're gonna die up there."
 The scene is better explained in the novel.